Wadi Barada offensive (2016–2017): The offensive

-On 6 January, elite forces belonging to the 4th Armoured Division under Maher al-Assad's command arrived in Wadi Barada to aid the government offensive.
-Soon after, the army reportedly captured all hills overlooking Basimah.
+On 6 January, pro-government media reported that the 4th Armoured Division under Maher al-Assad's command arrived in Wadi Barada to aid the government offensive, and that the army then captured all hills overlooking Basimah.
 Later that day, pro-government media claimed that a ceasefire deal had been reached.

-By 8 January, the ceasefire deal had failed, and the government forces resumed their offensive.
-They reportedly managed to capture the hills northwest of Deir Maqran, most importantly Tal Dahr Al-Masabi.
-On 10 January, Russian Air Force conducted airstrikes against rebels in the area for the first time, while the Syrian Army also bombarded rebel targets near the villages of Basimah and Deir Maqran.
-Around 12 January, Ayn al-Fijah, Basimah, and other villages, whereupon these settlements agreed to recognize the government under the stipulations of the ceasefire, which included the granting of free passage for militants to their stronghold of Idlib Governorate.
-Regardless of the village's agreement, several rebels continued to resist and attempted to keep control of the settlements.
+By 8 January, the government forces resumed their offensive, with al-Masdar saying they captured the hills northwest of Deir Maqran, most importantly Tal Dahr Al-Masabi.
+On 10 January, al-Masdar said that Russian Air Force conducted airstrikes against rebels in the area for the first time, while the Syrian Army also bombarded targets near the villages of Basimah and Deir Maqran.

+Multiple eyewitnesses told Human Rights Watch that the bombardment of Basimah included the use of chemical weapons: "they smelled chlorine and described clinical signs and symptoms consistent with exposure to chlorine gas".
+The attacks took place in a civilian neighbourhood with no opposition armed presence and resulted in 46 civilians being treated in hospital for chemical weapons exposure.

+Around 12 January, SOHR reported, the government flag was raised in Ayn al-Fijah, Basimah, and other villages, whereupon these settlements, with reports of "reconciliation" agreements made with local notables to enable the government to take control of the water supply, including the transfer of fighters to their stronghold of Idlib Governorate.
+Several rebels continued to resist and attempted to keep control of the settlements.
 By then, about 50,000 residents of the valley had been displaced due to the fighting.